 Treatments for Hand Pain/Arthritis

 Osteoarthritis in the hands is the most common form of the arthritis.
-In fact, symptoms occur in nearly all women over the age of 70.
 Hand arthritis develops when the cartilage in the fingers and hand joints breaks down over time from use, causing pain, inflammation and stiffness in the joints, particularly in the thumb.
 Aching hands can be severely detrimental to quality of life, costing some people their jobs or joy of life.
 Your first line of defense should be a treatment with little or no side effects.
 Here are a couple options to help treat arthritis in your hands.

 - Always follow package directions when applying an arthritis cream.